huggingface/blog/fine-tune-whisper-multilingual-asr.md

 We'll set the audio inputs to the correct sampling rate using dataset's [`cast_column`](https://huggingface.co/docs/datasets/package_reference/main_classes.html?highlight=cast_column#datasets.DatasetDict.cast_column) method.
-This operation does not change the audio in-place, but rather signals to `datasets` to resample the audio sample _on-the-fly_ the first time it is loaded:
+This operation does not change the audio in-place, but rather signals to `datasets` to resample audio samples _on-the-fly_ the first time they are loaded:

 ```python
 common_voice = common_voice.cast_column("audio", Audio(sampling_rate=16000))